Kebaya: Madurese kebaya

 Kebaya Madura is the style of kebaya from the island of Madura off coast of East Java.
 It is also known as kebaya rancongan, it has a characteristic on the neck collar in the V shape.
 In addition, this kebaya is also equipped with jewelry to cover the neck and chest.
 The length of this kebaya is only up to the waist and tapers at the bottom.
 Kebaya Madura shows the curves of wearer's body, to create elegant silhouette.

-Malay or Labuh kebaya
+Malay kebaya

 Kebaya Labuh is a style of Malay kebaya which is quite similar to baju kurung.
 This type of kebaya used in Sumatra, particularly on Malay-populated provinces, including North Sumatra, Riau, the Riau Islands, Jambi, the Bangka Belitung Islands, and South Sumatra.
 Kebaya labuh is actually more specifically associated with the Melayu Lingga culture.
 The kebaya labuh consists of a loose, knee-length tunic and is usually made of semi-transparent fabrics.
 The central opening of the blouse-dress is usually wrapped by brooches and is traditionally worn with kemban, along with a sarong or songket around the hips.